chiinita/python-for-environmental-education-jan2024/curriculum-outline.md

 ### Python Skills

-All teaching will be in Python, but we will ensure that certain non-beginner topics are covered.
+All teaching will be in Python, but certain non-beginner topics are covered.

 - Interpreted language
 - Notebook vs script